dt-yy/llm-webkit-mirror/tests/llm_web_kit/extractor/html/recognizer/assets/cccode/mathworks.md

 ### Use Integers for Index Variables

-In MATLAB^®^ code that you want to convert to single precision, it is a best practice to use integers for index variables.
+In MATLAB<sup>®</sup> code that you want to convert to single precision, it is a best practice to use integers for index variables.
 However, if the code does not use integers for index variables, when possible `convertToSingle` tries to detect the index variables and select `int32` types for